In November 2019, many people hoping for a payday loan refund from Sunny were watching for the third-quarter results from Elevate, Sunny’s US parent.

-Two weeks earlier QuickQuid had gone into administration after its American parent announced it was exiting the UK.
-That left Lending Stream and Sunny as the largest payday lenders in Britain.
+In late October QuickQuid had gone into administration after its American parent announced it was exiting the UK.
+That left Lending Stream, Myjar and Sunny as the largest payday lenders in Britain.

 But on 4 November, Elevate’s results were fine.
 Elevate’s CEO said: